-Unfortunately, Japanese parsers are not precise enough to generate complete logical forms.
-We therefore would like to use only necessary parts of a syntactic tree in some robust manner.
+Unfortunately, Japanese parsers are not precise enough to generate complete logical forms5.
+We therefore would like to pick up only necessary parts of a syntactic tree in some robust manner.
 Accordingly, we only use the information about position of an answer candidate relative to keywords in dependency structure.
 It is important to note that distance between two word in surface expression is not suitable for measuring distance between two words in Japanese, because the order of noun phrases are relatively flexible.

-Here, we propose a new vector representation of a dependency structure in a parse tree.
-It represents the information about relative position in each dependency structure as a two-dimensional vector in the following way.
-Firstly, we extract a dependency relation between an answer candidate AC and each keyword $K_i$ in a retrieved sentence.
-Then, relative position of AC to $K_i$ is represented as a dependency vector $DV(AC, K_i)$ as shown in Figure 2.
-Similarly we can obtain a dependency vector $DV(Q, K_i)$ for a question, where Q is the interrogative in $L_q$ .
+Here, we propose a new vector representation of a dependency relation in a parse tree.
+It represents the information about a relative position of two words in a dependency relation as a two-dimensional vector in the following way.
+Firstly, we extract a dependency relation between an answer candidate AC and each keyword K_i in a retrieved sentence.
+Then, relative position of AC to K_i is represented as a dependency vector $DV(AC, K_i)$ as shown in Figure 2.
+Similarly we can obtain a dependency vector $DV(Q, K_i)$ for a question, where Q is the interrogative in L_q .